Please email resume and cover letter to firstname.lastname@example.org. Applications accepted until position is filled.

 - Health workforce development that focus on youth, healthcare students, and healthcare professionals;

-- Colorado’s only rural comprehensive harm reduction program, a case management program for individuals experiencing opioid use disorder, and naloxone distribution and education;
+- Colorado’s only rural comprehensive harm reduction program, a case management program for individuals experiencing opioid use disorder, regional substance use data analysis, and naloxone distribution and education;

 - Educational programs that address the prevention and detection of cardiovascular disease and diabetes;